sigsegv7/Hyra/README.md

 `./hyra-build.sh`

-This will create two ISO files:
+This will generate a new `Hyra.iso` file.

-`Hyra.iso   Hyra-install.iso`

-As of now, you should ignore the second file (`Hyra-install.iso`)

 Documentation:
 --------------